 Isa 45:21-22; Matt 28:19; John 1:1-3, 8:58; 1 John 1:5; Acts 5:1-5; Rom 8:26-27; 1 Cor 2:10-12; 2 Cor 13:14; Titus 2:13; Deut.
 6:4; Mark 12:29; Isa.
 43:10, 11; Matt.
 28:19

 Humanity was created by God in his image to show God’s glory and share his story.
-In our perfection we walked in tight relationship with God and bore witness to his glory.
-Despite this beginning, we chose to betray God and walked away from his love, as it were, declaring independence from him, and set aside his perfect will for us.
-As a result, humanity as a whole languishes in destructive self-focus and continues to suppress the truth about God.
-We don’t worship him as God or look to him with hearts of thanksgiving.
-Humanity has been given over to a rebellious way of life and we live with a debased mind worshiping ourselves and other created things rather than the Creator.
-Relationally, humanity has fallen into alienation from God and destructive isolation from one another.
+Initially, humans walked in close relationship with God and everything they did reflected well on God.
+Despite this beginning, the earliest humans chose to betray God and walked away from his love.
+They declared independence from him, set aside relationship with God and everything God wanted for us.
+As a result, humanity has since languished in destructive self-focus.
+We suppress the truth about God, we don’t worship him as our source or as the Power he is and we aren’t in any way thankful toward him.
+Humanity has been given over to a rebellious way of life and we live with a debased mind.
+We worship – that is, we place at the center of our lives – our selves and other created things rather than our Creator.
+Relationally, we are alienated from God and live in isolation from one another.

 Gen. 1:26-31; Gen. 3:17; Ro.
 5:12-21; Ro.
 1:18-32

 The gospel is the good news that God is extending grace and forgiveness to all people to reconcile rebels back to himself.
 This gospel was promised by God beforehand in the Scriptures and was fulfilled in Jesus of Nazareth, the Son of God.
 He is fully man, a descendant of King David, and he is fully God, equal in essence to the Father.
-He lived a life of perfect obedience to the Father, by crucifixion was murdered, was buried, and then rose from the dead three days later.
-Jesus went through all of this willingly, following carefully the plan of our Father God.
-He acted as a sacrifice in our place, to bear the wrath of God for our rebellion, to deliver us out of our hopeless state of alienation, and redeem us again to God for all eternity.
-Jesus is now seated at the right hand of the Father, where he reigns as Lord with all authority given to him by the Father.
-He will come to earth again as Savior and Judge of every person who has ever lived, when he will deliver up the kingdom to the Father, having abolished all earthly governments and authority.
+He lived a life of perfect obedience to the Father, but at the age of 33, was murdered via public crucified for crimes he didn’t commit.
+He was buried but then rose from the dead three days later and was seen alive by hundreds of witnesses.
+Jesus went through all of this willingly, flawlessly following the plan of our Father God.
+He did this as a sacrifice, taking our place, to bear the wrath of God for our rebellion, to deliver us out of our hopeless state of alienation, and redeem us again to God for all eternity.
+After his resurrection he returned to Heaven and is now seated at the right hand of the Father, where he reigns as Lord with authority over all things.
+He will come to earth again as Savior or Judge of every person who has ever lived, when he will deliver up the kingdom to the Father, having abolished all earthly governments and authority.

 Rom 1:1-5, 3:21-30; 4:24-25; Gal 1:1-5; 2 Cor 5:17; Eph 1:1-3:23; Col 1:9-10; 1 Tim 3:16; 1 Pet 1:1-5; Titus 2:11; 3:5-7; Ro.
 10:13-15; Luke 24:47

-Those who hear the message of Jesus and put their faith in Jesus perfect work rather than depending in their own ability to establish a reputation before God are forgiven of their rebellion to God, given eternal life, adopted into God’s family, made new creations, and sealed in him with the Holy Spirit.
-When Jesus comes back, those who believe in him will join him as he reigns as King in the New Heaven and New Earth forever.
+Those who hear the message of Jesus and put their faith in Jesus work vs. depending in their own ability to establish a reputation before God are forgiven of their rebellion to God, given eternal life and are adopted into God’s family.
+They are made new creations, and given the Holy Spirit as evidence.
+Jesus will return, and when he does, those whose faith in him has remained will join him as he reigns as King in the New Heaven and New Earth forever.
 Those who do not believe in him will forever be separated from God and all his goodness.
 Believing in Jesus is the only way to be reconciled to God.